-With respect to the related-party transactions set out in the Accountants' Report in Appendix I to this document, our Directors confirm that these transactions were conducted on normal commercial terms and/or on terms not less favorable than terms available from Independent Third Parties, which are considered fair, reasonable and in the interest of our Shareholders as a whole.
+As of June 30, 2015, we had amount due from Related Parties of RMB210,000 and other payable to Related Parties of RMB18,000.
+Please refer to Note 32 Material Related Party Transactions in the Accountants' Report in Appendix I for further details.
+Our Directors confirm that these transactions were conducted on normal commercial terms and/or on terms not less favorable than terms available from Independent Third Parties, which are considered fair, reasonable and in the interest of our Shareholders as a whole.
+We will settle all such amount due from Related Parties and other payable to Related Parties before the Listing.